verhovsky/Google-Search-for-Power-Users/README.md

 ## contributing ##

-I probably missed a few links that should not be highlighted when you press Tab.
 Open an issue if you find something I missed, make sure to include the search query.